 A cervical teratoma is a tumor that grows on the neck of a baby in utero.
 It can grow so large that it obstructs the airway of the baby, making it impossible for the child to breathe at birth.
 This type of tumor is rare, affecting approximately one in 16,000 babies.

-Upon arriving at the Fetal Care Center on Jan.
+Upon arriving at the Cincinnati Fetal Center on Jan.
 17, 2010, Kristin underwent standard prenatal tests including an MRI and ultrasound.
 She and Bill later met with their care team, consisting of a maternal fetal medicine specialist, fetal surgeon, nurse coordinator, and others who would be involved in the care of Kristin and her baby.
 They were presented with all of the facts of their case and learned what to expect over the coming weeks until the baby’s delivery.

 “We had several team meetings with our doctors,” Kristin says.
 “It was very helpful.
 Any time we had an MRI they’d go over all of the results with us.”
 They not only learned what to expect before their baby’s birth, but also what they would face after delivery and the special needs their baby might have due to complications from the tumor.